Blanca de Castejón: Life and career

 Blanca de Castejón Otero was born in Comerío, Puerto Rico, to Rafael Castejón Arnáiz, a telegraph operator, and Josefa Otero Rivera, a housewife.
 Had a younger sister named Margarita, a dancer.
+She began her career by participating in the theater and radio of Puerto Rico.
+Her instructors felt that Castejón dominated most genres.

-She made her film debut in El impostor (1931), one of three films she made for Fox's Spanish-language unit.
+Castejón was contracted by Fox, for whom she made her Hollywood debut in 1931's Resurrección, one of three films she made for Fox's Spanish-language unit.
+Afterwards she appeared in El impostor (1931) and Eran Trece (1931) for the studio.
 After stops in Mexico City and Havana, where she worked in the theater, Castejón went to Buenos Aires, where she made two feature films: Crimen a las tres (1935, a box-office flop) and Por buen camino (1935).

 By the late 1930s she returned to Hollywood and starred in Spanish-language films, notably Mis dos amores (1938), starring the popular Mexican star Tito Guizar, and Los hijos mandan (Gabriel Soria, 1939), with Fernando Soler and Arturo de Córdova.
 Castejón co-wrote the screenplay of Los hijos mandan and both films were produced by Puerto Rican Rafael Ramos Cobián.
 The actress was married to Mexican actor Rafael Banquells when she relocated to Mexico City and joined the national film industry, where she made about thirty movies, taking part in what is known as the Golden Age of Mexican Cinema.
 Though she initially starred in melodramas like La razón de la culpa (Juan José Ortega, 1943), with Pedro Infante and María Elena Marqués, and Divorciadas (Alejandro Galindo, 1943), with René Cardona and Delia Magaña, Blanca de Castejón became best known for her supporting roles in comedies with popular comedians like Luis Sandrini and Fernando Soler.
 She won the 1954 Ariel award (Mexico's version of the Oscars) for her supporting role as a ditzy socialite in Escuela de vagabundos (School for Tramps), a very popular remake of the 1938 screwball comedy Merrily We Live, which reunited her with Pedro Infante.
+Castejón won the 1956 Ariel de Plata for co-starring in Escuela de Vagabundos (1955).
+She also appeared in a sequel of sorts, Escuela para suegras (1956).
+Castejón's last film was Los Signos del Zodiaco (1963).

 Blanca de Castejón died in Mexico City, in 1969.